mighty-gerbils/gerbil/README.md

 - If you are interested in the Gerbil compiler internals, then you should look at the [compiler sources](src/gerbil/compiler).

-For questions and support, you can come say hi in `#gerbil-scheme` on irc at freenode.net.
-You can also find us on gitter in [#gerbil-scheme](https://gitter.im/gerbil-scheme/community).
+For questions and support, you can find us on gitter in [#gerbil-scheme](https://gitter.im/gerbil-scheme/community).

 # License and Copyright